Writing your research proposal

 Theoretical framework

-You should outline your draft overall research question and any relevant sub-research questions and hypotheses through engagement with the theoretical literature.
+• outline your draft research question and any relevant sub-research questions and hypotheses through engagement with the theoretical literature

-State to what extent your approach is distinctive or new or builds on/deepens existing theoretical literature in your chosen area.
+• state to what extent your approach is distinctive or new, or builds on and deepens existing literature in your area.

 Research Design